YitziG/api/_api/skills_get.md

         {
           "skill": "learning new technologies",
-          "description": "Yitzi picks up new technologies rapidly and quickly finds creative and fun ways to put them to use", "examples": "As a development lead on many projects ranging from education to legal research and more Yitzi has proven himself capable of picking up new technologies on the fly and implementing them with a focus on best practice.
+          "description": "Yitzi picks up new technologies rapidly and quickly finds creative and fun ways to put them to use", "examples": "As a development lead on projects ranging from education to legal research and more Yitzi has proven himself capable of picking up new technologies on the fly and implementing them with a focus on best practice.
 In the heat of action Yitzi has learnt Android, Java, PostgreSQL, Elastic, and much more.
 Yitzi is a tireless tinkerer who wil not put down a new technology until he masters it!"
         },
         {
           "skill": "Boiling Hi-tech down to its fundamental ingredients and presenting complex concepts to audiences of all levels at their level",